klgh/kaleighscruggs/src/posts/2019-09-20---UpdateBJJ/index.md

+---
+path: "/blog/updated-bjj-gear-for-women/"
+title: Friday Favs - 6/21
+date: "2019-09-20"
+featuredImage: "alma.jpg"
+category: "friday-favs"
+description: "My previous all-bjj post, Jiu-Jitsu: Gear for Women has been a huge hit via Pinterest.
+It’s kind of wild, and I love it.
+I wanted to write a sort of “update” because That post is over a year old, and I wrote it long before I ever published it.
+So I felt like a lot has changed with the jiu-jitsu gear that I love."
+---

 My previous all-bjj post, Jiu-Jitsu: Gear for Women has been a huge hit via Pinterest.
 It’s kind of wild, and I love it.
 I wanted to write a sort of “update” because That post is over a year old, and I wrote it long before I ever published it.
 So I felt like a lot has changed with the jiu-jitsu gear that I love.

 Gi